TheGBG/grades_bot/README.md

 # Grades Bot

+I made this bot to check for your grades quickly without having to go to the entire process manually.

-Bot to scrap your CUNEF grades, average grades and ranking position.
+It scraps your CUNEF grades, average grades and ranking position.
 The necesary modules can be installed runing `pip install -r requirements.txt`.

 To use the bot, execute `py.exe .\grades_bot.py`.
 The first time you use it,